Azure/Enterprise-Scale/docs/wiki/ALZ-Contribution-Guide.md

 ![pr-example](./media/pr-example.png)

 Policy versioning follows the same protocol as built-in policies.
-More information on that can be found here: [Azure Policy | Versioning.](https://github.com/Azure/azure-policy/blob/master/built-in-policies/README.md#versioning)
+More information on that can be found in the [ALZ Policies document in the wiki](./ALZ-Policies.md#versioning).

 For policy deprecation, the process is documented in the [Azure Landing Zones - Deprecating Policies](./ALZ-Deprecated-Services.md) page.